| Steve Vaughan opened

 The best players will certainly not be leaving.
 The

-crowd support has also been instrumental and it is
+crowd support has also been instrumental and it is hoped

-poor, with inconsistency being a big problem (no surprise
+being a big problem (no surprise there!).

 On the Commercial side, ideas were